insulartahiti/mv-intelligence-platform/CURSOR_HANDOFF.md

     *   **Integrated Config Testing**: Merged file upload into the Config Guide assistant panel.
 Users can drag & drop files directly onto the assistant to trigger a dry-run extraction test or generate a guide.
     *   **Guide Generation**: Drag-and-drop files now enables "Analyze & Generate Guide", which uses the file content to automatically create the configuration YAML.
     *   **Config Guide UI**: Improved YAML readability with styled output and clearer validation messaging.
+    *   **Integrated PDF Parsing for Guide Generation**: Updated `/api/portfolio/guide` to use `pdf-parse` (via `lib/financials/ingestion/parse_pdf.ts`) for extracting context from PDF files.
+The generator now reads the **full document** (all pages) instead of a sample, with an automatic fallback mechanism (retrying with truncated context) if the file size exceeds LLM limits.
+This ensures robust guide creation even for large board decks.
+    *   **Enhanced Excel Parsing for Guide Generation**: Updated `/api/portfolio/guide` to read **all sheets** and **first 100 rows** of uploaded Excel files, significantly improving the context for guide generation (finding hidden P&L tabs, etc.) while maintaining robustness against empty files.

 ### Features Added